If you have come across this weird sensation before, you may have wondered why does parmesan taste like pineapple?

 It is more likely to be found in high-quality parmesan, such as Parmigiano Reggiano, which is aged for a long time.

-The parmesan does not actually taste like pineapple; the odor of the cheese tricks the tastebuds.
+The parmesan does not taste like pineapple; the odor of the cheese tricks the tastebuds.

 I do hope you enjoy your fruity parmesan!